Machine Learning

 • Handled missing values by filling NULLs in the category column and removing rows with missing tweet values.

-• Converted all text to lowercase for uniform processing.
+• Converted all text to lowercase.

 • Eliminated non-alphanumeric characters and symbols.